Last updated on: 4/7/2017 | Author: ProCon.org

 Pro 2

-Mieke Louwe, PhD, Postdoctoral Researcher at the Research Institute of Internal Medicine an the K.G.
-Jebsen Inflammation Research Centre at the Oslo University Hospital at Oslo University, stated the following in an Apr.
-16, 2016 article “What You Should Know about Animal Research,” available at the Science Nordic website:
+Mieke Louwe, Postdoctoral Researcher at the Research Institute of Internal Medicine an the K.G.
+Jebsen Inflammation Research Centre at the Oslo University Hospital at Oslo University, stated:

 “Unfortunately, however, not all animal research can be replaced by animal free experiments.